Germany's Next Topmodel season 5

-Germany's Next Topmodel, Cycle 5 is the fifth season of the show that was aired on the German television network ProSieben.
-The show started airing on 4 March 2010.
+The fifth season of Germany's Next Topmodel aired on German television network ProSieben from 4 March 2010 to 10 June 2010.

 In difference to former seasons the show saw a significant change as the audition process was completely open this time whereas every model-wannabe got a chance to audition in front of the jury led by Heidi Klum.

 The winner was 19-year-old Alisar Ailabouni from Schalchen.
+Her prizes include: